Cubes N Juliennes

 Slow Cooker Recipe

-You can cook amazing lamb Vindaloo in slow cooker or crockpot.
+You can make this amazing lamb Vindaloo in slow cooker or crockpot.
 Once the marination process is over.
 Heat oil in frying pan.
 Add chopped onions and sauté until soft.

 Then, add the marinated lamb along with sautéed onions into the slow cooker pot and give it good mix.
 Add ¾ to 1 cup of water and curry leaves.